thunderenlight/phase-1-guide/week-1/tuesday.md

 > 8:45 - 9:00 : Accountability Check In

+- (5 minutes) - Personal checkin
-  - 10 minute discussion:  What was your favorite team experience?
+- (5-10 minutes) - 10 minute discussion:  What was your favorite team experience?
 What made it so memorable?

 > 9:00 - 9:15 : EE Meditation